sailscastshq/docs.sailscasts.com/docs/slipway/bridge.md

 | `Editor`        | Viewer access plus create, update, upload, and actions |
 | `Administrator` | Editor access plus single and bulk deletion            |

-The resource `authorization.helper` described below still runs inside the target app.
-Its decision can narrow a role but never widen it.
-For example, an `Editor` can be denied one course by the application's policy, and cannot gain delete permission even if a custom helper mistakenly allows it.
+The declarative host-role policy described below narrows that ceiling and can never widen it.
+For example, a host `editor` can be denied one resource and cannot gain delete permission from configuration when the Bridge invitation is only `Editor`.

 ### Security lifecycle